 When I walked into the bar, my friend came rushing over to me.
 I realized that we were the only two girls at the place.
 One of her husband’s co-workers came up and started talking to me.
 He was not attractive, and I felt like he approached me because he was curious to talk to “the divorced woman.”

 A few minutes later, another man approached me.
 My heart stopped when I saw him because he was seriously drop dead gorgeous.
 He was at least 10 years younger than me.
 He introduced himself with a huge grin that almost gave me a heart attack.

-The two of us would end up talking for the next two hours!
+The two of us ended up talking for the next two hours.
 What was funny about the whole night was, it never occurred to me that he was interested in me.
 My low self-esteem had caused me to give up any possible notion that he or anyone else would find me attractive.
 I seriously just thought he thought I was interesting and nice.
 He was having a good time talking to the “divorced lady.”

 He walked me to my car and then asked if he could get in.